 - ICA might require additional documents if necessary

-For more in-depth details on adult application, click here.
+For more in-depth details on adult applications, click here.

 Moreover, as for children and aged parents, the required documents are a little bit different: